sterner-stuff/private-wordpress-plugin-composer-provider/README.md

 ## Problems?
 You may need to make tweaks to the updater workflow unique to the plugin you're trying to make work.
 Feel free to open a PR for more general improvements.

+## Known Incompatibilities
+- **Easy Digital Downloads**: EDD seem to use some kind of nonce system to create download links, so there is no fixed download link for items sold via EDD to my knowledge.
+Happy to be proven wrong.
+Impacts FacetWP, for example.

 ## FAQ
 ### [Plugin X] authenticates a different way
 See the `wget` documentation for a variety of options that should allow you to authenticate in whatever way required.
 Tinker with the "Fetch" step in `.github/update.yml` appropriately.